SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

     <-- // rowHeight : Int = 90
     >>> println("The row height is \(rowHeight) pixels.")
     <<< The row height is 90 pixels.
-    /// rowHeight is now equal to 90
+    /// rowHeight is equal to 90

 This is shorthand for: